changkun/modern-cpp-tutorial/book/en-us/04-containers.md

 ## Conclusion

 This chapter briefly introduces the new containers in modern C++.
 Their usage is similar to that of the existing containers in C++.
-It is relatively simple, and you can choose the containers you need to use according to the actual scene, so as to get better performance.
+It is relatively simple, and you can choose the containers you need to use according to the actual scene, to get better performance.

 Although `std::tuple` is effective, the standard library provides limited functionality and there is no way to meet the requirements of runtime indexing and iteration.
 Fortunately, we have other methods that we can implement on our own.